Rocky Mountain Area Natural Gas Daily Price Review – September 2025

 Brian Jeffries

-The charts below depict the daily cash price for natural gas at Opal and at the Cheyenne Hub for each day in July 2025.
-Also shown are prices at some key locations downstream from Wyoming going to the west and going to the midcontinent region and the price for Waha, TX which represents the Permian Basin.
-The average daily spot price in Southwest Wyoming at Opal and the average daily spot prices in Southeast Wyoming and at the Cheyenne hub were essentially the same.
-The substantially lower price for Canadian supplies from Alberta (through Kingsgate, ID, the purple line on the first chart) and from British Columbia (through Sumas, WA, the orange line on the first chart) are evident.
-The low prices for imported gas at Sumas have caused Northwest Pipeline Company to flow southbound all month and in so doing, deliver Canadian gas into the Opal area for further disposition.
+The charts below depict the daily cash price for natural gas at Opal and at the Cheyenne Hub for each day in September 2025.
+Also shown are prices at some key locations downstream from Wyoming going to the west and going to the midcontinent region and the price for Waha, TX, which represents the Permian Basin.
+Canadian supplies from Alberta (through Kingsgate, ID—the purple line on the first chart) and from British Columbia (through Sumas, WA—the orange line on the first chart) remain low in comparison to prices in southwest Wyoming.

-The second chart includes lines for the difference between Opal (Rockies gas) and Sumas (British Columbia gas) and for the difference between Opal and Kingsgate (Alberta gas) and for the difference between Opal and the Permian Basin.
-A negative value in the orange, purple and dashed grey lines depicts the extent to which British Columbia gas, Alberta gas and Permian gas respectively, were cheaper than Rockies gas in the daily market during July 2025.
+The second chart includes lines for the difference between Opal (Rockies gas) and Sumas (British Columbia gas), for the difference between Opal and Kingsgate (Alberta gas), and for the difference between Opal and the Permian Basin.
+A negative value in the orange, purple, and dashed gray lines depicts the extent to which British Columbia gas, Alberta gas, and Permian gas, respectively, were cheaper than Rockies gas in the daily market during September 2025.